kranzky/insoluble/folly.md

 An electric, vibrant haze seemed to surround Mike as he worked.
 The theoretical, impassable emotions mirrored the glossy ceiling above.
 Their goal was like a monument built of hardware and records, with a side of sausages to keep their spirits high.
 Mike faced his tallest challenge yet, climbing the coiled ascent of knowledge.
 Lloyd, determined to finish, changed forth and asked Mike for assistance.

 As the furrowed audience watched, solitary Mike hastily assembled his research materials.
-Dialogue;7:"MIKE COMPLETE PLAN?"
 Lloyd inquired about the status of their plan.
-Exposition;9:LLOYD IMPATIENT BREAKTHROUGH MOMENT.
 Lloyd's impatience was palpable, sensing a breakthrough moment.
-Dialogue;11:"FAST APPROACHING SOLUTION," MIKE.
 "We're fast approaching the solution," Mike confidently stated.
-Exposition;6:TEAM ANTICIPATION PEAKED.
 The team's anticipation peaked, as they eagerly awaited the results.

 "Hey, Mike, I agreed to this major experiment, but we're losing valuable time," Lloyd said impatiently.
 "I've been learning so much since the beginning of the week, but I'm getting anxious because we still haven't reached our goal," Mike responded, trying to ease Lloyd's concerns.